cogbunamiri/Cogbunamiri/README.md

 - 🧠 Skilled in **Python, SQL, Machine Learning, NLP, Computer Vision, and Data Visualization**
 - 🧬 Background in **Clinical Laboratory Science & Molecular Diagnostics** with leadership experience building lab operations from the ground up
 - 🚀 Graduate of **TripleTen’s Data Science Program**, specializing associated concepts like **predictive modeling and data analytics**
-- 💡 Currently focused on applying and learning more about **AI, Machine Learning and the finer details of Data Science** to improve diagnostic efficiency and patient outcomes
+- 💡 Currently focused on applying and learning more about **AI, Machine Learning, Bioinformatics, and the finer details of Data Science** to improve diagnostic efficiency and patient outcomes
 - 💪 When not coding, I’m training for my next **Muay Thai or MMA session** — discipline fuels everything I do

 ---